MOLeCULE-Soft/printf/README.md

 # 0x11 printf
-Project members: Felix Kimbu, Husna Hussein
+## Project members: Felix Kimbu, Husna Hussein
-First Group Project on ALX 2023
+Welcome to our Printf Project on ALX 2023!
+This is a simple implementation of the printf function in the C programming language.
-Implementation of custom printf in C
+## Introduction
-5 days project
+The `printf` function in C is a widely used function for formatting and printing text.
+This project aims to provide a basic implementation of the `printf` function to demonstrate how it works internally.